Hello Fellow Developers & Codenewbies 👋,

 Image: Ayu Adiati/personal doc.

-But since COVID hit, with the lockdowns and have to stay at home as much as we can, I don't have the chance to touch my camera.
+But since COVID hit with the lockdowns and we have to stay at home as much as possible, I don't have the chance to touch my camera.
 The vacation gave me back that chance.
 I took so many pictures and felt so happy!
-Adding to my happiness, my daughter is showing that she also has an interest in photography!
+Adding to my happiness, my daughter shows that she also has an interest in photography!

 Busy growing up, we sometimes forget that we all have an inner child that we need to feed once in a while to keep us sane.
 And that's what hobbies are for.

-We should give ourselves a little time to do our hobbies for our mental health's sake.
+We should give ourselves a little time to do our hobbies for our mental health.

 I started to give myself a regular me-time at least 3 times a week.